django-getpaid/django-getpaid/README.rst

 ========

 * support for multiple payment brokers at the same time
-* clean but flexible architecture
+* very flexible architecture
 * support for asynchronous status updates - both push and pull
 * support for modern REST-based broker APIs
 * support for multiple currencies (but one per payment)
+* support for global and per-plugin validators
 * easy customization with provided base abstract models and swappable mechanic (same as with Django's User model)